FrancoisCapon/LoginToASqlite3DatabaseWithoutCredentialsWithAdminer/README.md

 > * it gives access to all the SQLite3 databases accessible by the PHP script instance
 > * it allows you to create a SQLite3 database anywhere in the file system tree that can be accessed by the PHP script instance

+:medal_sports: This plugin is now in the official list of [User Contributed Plugins for Adminer](https://www.adminer.org/en/plugins/#user).

 ### :gear: Installing the plugin
 The plugin is used like any other [Adminer plugins](https://www.adminer.org/en/plugins/), that is to say that it requires the following files: